Grade 9 immunizations in B.C.

 • Diphtheria

-The Tdap vaccine offered in grade 9 is a booster dose for children who were immunized against these diseases at a younger age.
+The vaccine is a booster dose for children immunized against these diseases at a younger age.
 The booster dose strengthens or boosts the immune system to give better protection against these diseases.
-If your child had a dose of Tdap vaccine on or after their 10th birthday, they do not need a dose in grade 9.
+Children who had a dose of Tdap vaccine on or after their tenth birthday do not need a dose in grade 9.

 Tetanus, also known as lockjaw, is caused by bacteria mostly found in soil.
-When the bacteria enter the skin through a cut or scrape, they produce a poison that can cause painful tightening of muscles all over the body.
+When the bacteria enter the skin through a cut, scrape or wound they produce a poison that can cause painful tightening of muscles all over the body.
 It is very serious if the breathing muscles are affected.
 Up to 1 in 5 people who get tetanus may die.

 Diphtheria is a serious infection of the nose and throat caused by diphtheria bacteria.
-The bacteria spread through the air when people sneeze or cough, or by direct skin-to-skin contact.
-The disease can result in severe breathing problems.
+The bacteria are spread through the air by people sneezing or coughing or by direct skin-to-skin contact.
+The disease can result in very severe breathing problems.
 It can also cause heart failure and paralysis.
 About 1 in 10 people who get diphtheria may die.

 Pertussis, also known as whooping cough, is a serious infection of the airways caused by pertussis bacteria.
+The bacteria are easily spread by coughing, sneezing or close face-to-face contact.
 Pertussis can cause pneumonia, seizures, brain damage or death.
 These complications are seen most often in infants.
-The bacteria spreads easily when someone coughs, sneezes, or has close face-to-face contact with another person.
 Pertussis can cause severe coughing that often ends with a whooping sound before the next breath.
 This cough can last several months and occurs more often at night.
 About 1 in 170 infants who get pertussis may die.

 What are the possible reactions after these vaccines?

 Common reactions may include soreness, redness and swelling in the arm where the vaccine was given.
-You may also have headache, fatigue, muscle or joint soreness, nausea, irritability, loss of appetite, chills, and fever.
+Headache, fatigue, muscle or joint soreness, nausea, irritability, loss of appetite, chills, and fever may also occur.

 Acetaminophen (e.g. Tylenol®) or ibuprofen* (e.g. Advil®) can be given for fever or soreness.
 ASA (e.g. Aspirin®) should not be given to anyone under 18 years of age due to the risk of Reye Syndrome.